coder/docs/images/configure.md

 should be re-run (and when) or if Coder should run the instructions only once.
 We strongly recommend including this logic at all times to minimize overhead.

+Also note that any commands run via `sudo` will, by default, not include the environment variables of your user.
+In this case, pass the `-E` flag to your `sudo` invocation.
+See the manual page for `sudo` for more information.

 ## Step 2: Add the config file to the image

 Once you have a config file, update your image to use it by including the